(The ROMAN REPUBLIC – continued)

 Forbidden by law to run for a second term as consul, Caesar won a five-year appointment as governor of Cisalpine and Transalpine Gaul.
 In Rome, news of each of Caesar's victories against the Gauls inspired a celebration.
 The more glory that Caesar won the more conservative senators feared him as another Marius.
 They described his victories as cheap aggressions against inoffensive peoples.
 The death of Caesar's daughter, Julia, ended a tie between him and Pompey.
 And Crassus was jealous of Caesar's successes in Gaul.

 Sulla's constitutional law was of little account.
 The Senate passed a bill that called for Caesar to be replaced as governor of Gaul.
 A tribune ally of Caesar's vetoed the bill.
 The Senate ignored the veto and demanded that Caesar disband his army and resign unconditionally.
 Rather than accept an end to his career and perhaps death, Caesar chose to attack.
 With his army he crossed the Rubicon River, another illegal move.
 Some Italians and other soldiers rushed to join his forces.
 Faced with a popular rising and the might of Caesar's army, most of the Senate fled the city in panic, leaving behind their wives and children.
-Pompey believed his force too meager to combat Caesar and his supporters, and, comparing himself to Sulla, he fled with his army to the east – his place of recent victories and power – in hope of gathering to his side the troops stationed there.
+Pompey believed his force too meager to combat Caesar and his supporters, and, comparing himself to Sulla, he fled with his army to the East – his place of recent victories and power – in hope of gathering to his side the troops stationed there.

 Caesar entered Rome triumphant.
 People throughout Italy cheered his success.
 Caesar and his army confronted Pompey in Greece, Pompey having twice as many infantrymen as Caesar and seven thousand cavalry to Caesar's one thousand.
-But Caesar was brighter and his troops more experienced, and his army crushed Pompey's army.
+But Caesar was brighter and his troops more experienced.
+His army crushed Pompey's army.
 Pompey fled in the direction of Egypt.
 Continuing his policy of reconciliation, Caesar offered a pardon to those whom Pompey left behind, and many of them joined Caesar's armies, while others fled.
 The young Egyptian king, Ptolemy XII, saw Pompey as a loser and a danger.
 He had Pompey stabbed to death soon after he stepped ashore.

-In the autumn of 47, Caesar returned to Rome, to a torchlight parade that included forty elephants and delirious crowds.
+In the autumn of 47, Caesar returned to Rome to a torchlight parade that included forty elephants and delirious crowds.
 Then Caesar turned his attention to creating a stable government and solving economic and social problems.
 He gave land in Gaul and Spain to his veterans.
 Seeking order, he announced that the revolution was over.
 He began to create a politics of consensus and a government of laws – but not democracy, which was commonly believed to be an unruly form of government.
 He banned the gangs that had created turmoil in Rome's streets.
 He restored the Senate, which now consisted of many new members and fewer aristocrats.
 And he accepted the title of "Dictator for Life."

 external link to interactive map